MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 # Application Builders Contract Testnet Guide

 ## Introduction
 This guide will walk you through the main functions of the Morpheus Application Builders Smart Contract on Arbitrum Sepolia from both, Builder and End User sides.
-Metamask wallet is used in this guide, but for other Web3 wallets logic remains the same.

 ---